Check your Testosterone levels

 Hormones

-Free and total Testosterone, E2 (Oestradiol), SHBG, FSH/LH, Prolactin
+Free and total Testosterone, SHBG, FSH/LH, Prolactin

 Liver & Kidney